-a.
-Candidates may place up to two (2) posters on each floor.
-Posters must be placed on the metal strip that runs throughout the building.

-S. Life Science Building (Biology)

-- a.
-Up to three (3) flyers may be given to the administrative assistant for the Dean.
-Location of posters will be chosen by the administrative assistant. - b.
-One poster on each bulletin Board is allowed.
+- 1)Candidates may place up to two (2) posters on each floor.
+Posters must be placed on the metal strip that runs throughout the building. - S. Life Science Building (Biology) - 1)Up to three (3) flyers may be given to the administrative assistant for the Dean.
+Location of posters will be chosen by the administrative assistant. - 2) One poster on each bulletin board is allowed.

-T. Nichols/Dyer Residence Halls
+T. Nichols/Dryer Residence Halls

-a.
-No signs are allowed in these buildings.
+1)No signs are allowed in these buildings.